lewishowles/helpers/README.md

 There are a number of improvements and new helpers that could be made to improve flexibility.

-- object/keyBy - Convert an array of objects into an object keyed by the value of the given object key.
 - ObjectManipulator - allowing a chain of object helpers to be applied safely in series.
 - ArrayManipulator - allowing a chain of array helpers to be applied safely in series.